GitauHarrison/notes/tags_flask_blog_posts.md

 ```

 I have added a "flash" message which will be useful in letting a user know of the status of an action they have taken.
-Blocks have been used to layout the different reusable pats of the application.
-The block `app_content` will be used by child templates to define their own template-specific content.
+Blocks have been used to lay out the different reusable parts of the application.
+The block `app_content` will be used by child templates to define their template-specific content.
 We can display our web form in `index.html`.

 ```html
 <!-- templates/index.html -->